fboender/scriptform/README.md

 To run ScriptForm in the foreground, specify the `-f` option.

-If you're going to use basic authentication, you can generate a password for your user with the `--generate-pw` option:
+If you're going to use built-in basic authentication, you can generate a password for your user with the `--generate-pw` option:

     $ scriptform --generate-pw
     Password:
     Repeat password:
     2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae

 You can paste the generated password into the password field.
+You can also use an Apache (or other webserver) frontend for authentication.
 For more information, see the User Manual.

 ## Documentation